 • And there is an article in the July 2014 Glastonbury Reminder News regarding an "Archaeology Day" dig held in Glastonbury CT in which FOSA members assisted and instructed participants in the basic of archaeological digs.
 This article can be found by clicking Reminder News article.

-• Lastly FOSA President Mandy Ranslow is featured in an episode on the Archaeology Podcast Network, in which she describes FOSA and the many ways it helps the State Archaeologist to his job, both doing field excavation and lab work, as well as the types of training available to FOSA members.
+• Lastly FOSA Board Member Mandy Ranslow is featured in an episode on the Archaeology Podcast Network, in which she describes FOSA and the many ways it helps the State Archaeologist to his job, both doing field excavation and lab work, as well as the types of training available to FOSA members.
 This podcast can be found by clicking

 • PLEASE NOTE: Board Announcement, April 1, 2017